goodreasonai/abbey/README.md

   url: "http://host.docker.internal:11434"  # Use host.docker.internal for services running on localhost
 ```

-And given that you've also put the OpenAI API key into `.env`, that would be a minimally complete settings file. **To configure different models, search engines, authentication services, text-to-speech models, etc.: please look for the appropriate documentation below!**
+And given that you've also put the relevant keys into `.env`, that would be a minimally complete settings file. **To configure different models, search engines, authentication services, text-to-speech models, etc.: please look for the appropriate documentation below!**

 **Step 3:** If you're still playing around with your settings, you can run Abbey in dev mode simply using: